 Double-ended differential inputs

-- Every input has an effect on the output.
+- Every input affects the output.

-- Figure denoted as (b) shows the output voltage at due to signal at input one working as single-ended input.
+- Figure denoted as (b) shows the output voltage at due to signal at input one working as a single-ended input.

-- You can note that in circuits denoted as (b) and (c) polarity of a signal at input one is same.
+- You can note that in circuits denoted as (b) and (c) polarity of a signal at input one is the same.

 - It also for output two both are the same polarity.

-- By superimposing both outputs one voltage signals and both output 2signals you will get total output signal as shown in figure denoted as d.
+- By superimposing both outputs one voltage signals and both output 2 signals you will get total output signal as shown in figure denoted as d.

 Common mode input